The City of Richardson requires certain types of solid waste haulers to obtain an annual permit from the City.

-To obtain a permit, haulers must agree to pay a fee of 3 percent of the revenue earned for collecting, transporting and delivering recyclable material originating in Richardson.
+To obtain a permit, haulers must pay a fee of 3 percent of the revenue earned for collecting, transporting and delivering recyclable material originating in Richardson.
 The fee must be paid within 30 days of the conclusion of each quarter to keep the permit active.

 A permit may be revoked for:

 |Construction & Demolition Requirements

 Private haulers that provide construction and demolition debris removal must apply for a permit to conduct business in Richardson.
 Permits will be issued by the City within 15 business days of receiving a completed application.